<< Yesterday | This Day in Baseball History |

 1982 | A freak massive spring snowstorm brings subfreezing temperatures, high winds, and foot or more precipitation across the northeast.
 The blizzard-like conditions cause the postponement of home openers for the Yankees, Tigers, White Sox, Brewers, Indians, Phillies, and Pirates. |

-1984 | After committing a two-out error in the bottom of the eighth inning to allow the eventual winning run to score in the Yankees' 7-6 loss to the Rangers at Arlington Stadium, shortstop Bobby Meacham is sent to the minors after the fourth game of the season on the orders of owner George Steinbrenner.
-The move, which stuns manager Yogi Berra, will prove to be a precursor to the 'Boss' firing him next season after the team drops ten of its first sixteen decisions. |
+1984 | After he commits a two-out error in the bottom of the eighth inning to allow the eventual winning run to score in the Yankees' 7-6 loss to the Rangers at Arlington Stadium, the team sends shortstop Bobby Meacham to the minors after the fourth game of the season on the orders of owner George Steinbrenner.
+The move, which stuns manager Yogi Berra, will be a precursor to the 'Boss' firing him next season after the team drops ten of its first sixteen decisions. |

 1988 | The Blue Jays' reluctant designated hitter, George Bell, follows up his three home run Opening Day performance by going 5-for-5 (three singles and two doubles), leading Toronto over the Royals, 11-4.
-Considered a defensive liability, last year's American League MVP will return to left field full time. |
+Considered a defensive liability, last year's American League MVP will return to left field full-time. |

 1988 | Pat Borders becomes the first player in American League history to drive in five runs in his major league debut when he collects two singles and a triple in the Blue Jays’ 11-4 victory over Kansas City at Royals Stadium.
-The 24 year-old rookie catcher joins Walter Mueller (1922 Pirates) and Joe Cunningham (1954 Cardinals), who both accomplished the feat in the Senior Circuit. |
+The 24-year-old rookie catcher joins Walter Mueller (1922 Pirates) and Joe Cunningham (1954 Cardinals), who both accomplished the feat in the Senior Circuit. |

-1992 | On Opening Day in front of a packed house at Seattle's Kingdome, the Rangers score nine runs in the top of the eighth inning and hold on to beat the Mariners, 12-10.
+1992 | On Opening Day in front of a packed house at Seattle's Kingdome, the Rangers score nine runs in the top of the eighth inning, beating the Mariners, 12-10.
 Texas had been trailing 8-3 before the late-inning barrage. |

 1993 | Blue Jay right-hander Jack Morris sets a major league record when he makes his 14th consecutive Opening Day start, taking the loss when the Mariners beat the team, 8-1, at the Kingdome.
-During the span, started in 1980 with the Tigers (10 seasons) and continued with the Twins (1 season), the 37-year-old right-hander has compiled an 8-6 record in his first day assignments. |
+The 37-year-old has an 8-6 record in his first-day assignments, starting in 1980 with the Tigers (10 seasons) and the Twins (1 season). |

-1997 | The Cardinals, after a 3-2 loss to Houston at the Astrodome, remain winless after the first six games of the season.
+1997 | After a 3-2 loss to Houston at the Astrodome, the Cardinals remain winless after the season's first six games.
 The losing streak marks the Redbirds' worst start in the 106-year history of the franchise. |

 2001 |